Frequently Asked Questions

 Where do I upload my private key? ¶

 DON’T!
 We don’t want it!

 Alternative services may ask you for your private keys so that they can offer additional functionality.
 Please understand that your private key is yours and ONLY yours.
 You should never upload it to any online service, in fact it should never leave your computer.

 Not a question but we get your point.
-While there are legitimate reasons PGP should cease to exist, it is still widely used and without any clear sign of imminent extinction, it needs proper tooling.
+While there are legitimate reasons PGP should not be used for use cases like communication, it is still widely used and is actually quite a good fit for decentralized identity management.